stich86/ZTE-MF289F-Recovery/fs.md

 These two volumes can be extracted using [ubireader](https://github.com/onekey-sec/ubi_reader).

-If you want to dig on it, please refer to [my ZTE MC7010 istruction](https://github.com/stich86/ZTE-MC7010/blob/main/fs.md) on how to repack sysfs
+If you want to dig on it, please refer to [my ZTE MC7010 instructions](https://github.com/stich86/ZTE-MC7010/blob/main/fs.md) on how to repack sysfs and modem